 FAMU was the No.1 ranked team and expected to win the championship, but a few mishaps kept them off the pace.
 Alabama State made a run of things, but coupled with the struggles down the stretch on the menacing 17th island hole at TPC Sawgrass, they were not able to make the final run.
 The University of Arkansas-Pine Bluff also made a run of things but fell short in the end.
-When it all shook out, the SWAC champion Prairie View took home the HBCU national championship at the PGA Works Collegiate Championship on one of the most iconic courses played annually on the PGA Tour, the Stadium Course of TPC Sawgrass at Ponte Vedra Beach, Fla.
+When it all shook out, the SWAC champion Prairie View Panthers took home the HBCU national championship at the PGA Works Collegiate Championship on one of the most iconic courses played annually on the PGA Tour, the Stadium Course of TPC Sawgrass at Ponte Vedra Beach, Fla.

 Odom played with the demeanor of a professional

-However, all eyes were on the tournament individual champion Gregory Odom.
-Odom played to his own beat…literally.
+However, all eyes were on the tournament individual champion Gregory Odom Jr. Odom played to his own beat…literally.
 In a delay on the final round where one member of the group ahead had to come back to the tee box to re-hit, the delay left the final group in a holding pattern.

 Some players stretched.
-Some played talked with their coaches.
+Some players talked with their coaches.
 Odom did neither.
 He “bopped.”
 Head bobbing and dancing to a beat in his head.
 He was staying loose.
 I asked him what he was doing.

 “I was hearing a song from Pooh Sheisty in my head,” he said.